 Average Volume = Today’s volume = last 10 days average volume

 In the chart above, you can see that volumes are represented by blue bars (at the bottom of the chart).
-The red line overlaid on the volume bars indicates the 10 day average.
-As you notice, all the volume bars that are over and above the 10 day average can be considered as increased volume where some institutional activity (or large participation) has taken place.
+The red line overlaid on the volume bars indicates the 10-day average.
+As you notice, all the volume bars that are over and above the 10-day average can be considered as the increased volume where some institutional activity (or large participation) has taken place.

 Keeping this in perspective, I would suggest you now look at the volume – price table.

-12.2 – Thought process behind the volume trend table
+12.2 – The thought process behind the volume trend table

-When institutional investors buy or sell they obviously do not transact in small chunks.
-For example, think about LIC of India, they are one of the biggest domestic institutional investors in India.
+When institutional investors buy or sell, they obviously do not transact in small chunks.
+For example, think about India’s LIC; they are one of India’s biggest domestic institutional investors.
 If they would buy shares of Cummins India, would you think they would buy 500 shares?
 Obviously not, they would probably buy 500,000 shares or even more.
-Now, if they were to buy 500,000 shares from the open market, it will start reflecting in volumes.
+If they were to buy 500,000 shares from the open market, it would start reflecting in volumes.
 Besides, because they are buying a large chunk of shares, the share price also tends to go up.
-Usually institutional money is referred to as the “smart money”.
-It is perceived that ‘smart money’ always makes wiser moves in the market compared to retail traders.
+Usually, institutional money is referred to as “smart money”.
+It is perceived that ‘smart money’ always makes wiser moves in the market than retail traders.
 Hence following the smart money seems like a wise idea.

 Or as a corollary, whenever you decide to buy, ensure that the volumes are substantial.
 This means that you are buying along with the smart money.